aelshehawy/academic-kickstart_ash/content/home/projects.md

 +++
-widget = "portfolio"  # Use the Portfolio widget headless = true  # This file represents a page section.
+widget = "portfolio"  # Use the Portfolio widget headless = false  # This file represents a page section. weight=

 # ...
 Put Your Section Options Here (title etc.) ...